 In 1994, Bob was appointed Tennessee Commissioner of Finance and Administration, where he served for two years in the highest appointed office in state government.
 As commissioner, he tightened the state's budget and helped move almost 40,000 Tennesseans off welfare and into jobs.

 In 2001, Bob was elected mayor of Chattanooga.
 By applying a businessman’s focus on results, he helped transform his hometown into one of the nation’s most admired cities.
 He spearheaded the 21st Century Waterfront, attracted $2.1 billion in new investment and established strong business recruitment efforts, helping develop the 1,200 acre Enterprise South Industrial Park, now home to Volkswagen’s U.S. automotive production.
 He implemented merit bonus pay for teachers which dramatically raised student achievement in some of the city’s most challenged schools and worked with local law enforcement officials to cut violent crime in half.

 On November 7, 2006, Bob Corker was elected to serve the people of Tennessee in the United States Senate.
-He is ranking member of the Foreign Relations Committee and an active member of the Banking, Housing, and Urban Affairs Committee.
+He is ranking member of the Foreign Relations Committee and an active member of the Banking Committee.